History of WWE: Attitude Era (1997–2002)

 In 1999, WWF launched a secondary program known as SmackDown! on the UPN network to compete with WCW's Thunder.
 SmackDown!'s pilot debuted as a special on April 29, 1999.
 Beginning on August 26, 1999, the WWF program was aired weekly.
 In 2000, WWF, in collaboration with television network NBC, created XFL, a new professional football league.
-XFL, however, was a failure, having only lasted a single year before closing its doors.
+XFL was a failure, having only lasted a single year before closing its doors.

 Head writer Chris Kreski replaced Vince Russo and Ed Ferrara, who defected to WCW in 1999.
 Kreski's work was admired for well-planned and detailed storylines, and the transitional period saw feuds and storylines such as the Triple H/Cactus Jack feud, the Triple H/Kurt Angle/Stephanie McMahon love triangle, and a highly successful feud between The Hardy Boyz, Edge and Christian, and The Dudley Boyz.
 At Survivor Series, WWF's top star, Stone Cold Steve Austin, was run over by a car at the Joe Louis Arena in Detroit, Michigan to write him off of television due to a serious neck injury.
 At SummerSlam in 2000, WWF debuted the highly popular Tables, Ladders, and Chairs match, the inaugural match seeing Edge and Christian defeating The Dudley Boyz and The Hardy Boyz for the WWF Tag Team Championship.

 Prior to WrestleMania 2000, the McMahon family had gone into an on-screen rivalry with each other for the first time, setting up the "McMahon in Every Corner" four-way elimination main event between Big Show (managed by Shane McMahon), The Rock (managed by Mr. McMahon), Triple H (managed by Stephanie McMahon-Helmsley), and future WWF Commissioner Mick Foley (managed by Linda McMahon).
 Triple H won after Mr. McMahon turned on The Rock and thus retained the WWF Championship.
 This was historically significant as the first time a heel wrestler had won the main event of Wrestlemania.

 Stone Cold Steve Austin would make his return to the company at Unforgiven 2000 and then would make his in-ring return at No Mercy, to gain revenge on Rikishi, who had been revealed as the driver of limousine that had struck Austin at Survivor Series.
 Austin would go on to win the next year's Royal Rumble match and come out victorious against The Rock for the WWF Championship at WrestleMania X-Seven with help from his former rival, Mr. McMahon, turning into a villain in the process.
-At this point WWF won the Monday Night Wars against WCW.
+At this point WWF won the Monday Night War against WCW.